DIrgi/zigbee2mqtt.io/docs/devices/ZG-102ZL.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes
+I bought them recently and they are marked from time to time being offline in my ZigBee2MQTT although for testing purposes they are still just half meter away from the coordinator antenna.
+Other devices are conneted continuously.

 ### Pairing
 To start pairing, press the button (pinhole on the side of the device) using a